JordanRL/Fermat/docs/getting-started/using-factories.md

 This factory method will take a string as its input and provide an instance of either `ImmutableFraction` or `MutableFraction` depending on the value given for `$type`.

-!!! warning "Type Must Be A Supported FQCN"
+!!! fail "Type Must Be A Supported FQCN"
     If `$type` is the fully qualified class name of an object other than `ImmutableFraction` or `MutableFraction`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-!!! warning "Value Must Contain at Most One Fraction Bar '/'"
+!!! fail "Value Must Contain at Most One Fraction Bar '/'"
     If `$value` contains more than one fraction bar, which is assumed to be represented by the character `/`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 !!! signature "Numbers::makePi(?int $scale = null)"